Large-Language-Model Enabled Semantic Communication Systems: Numerical Results

 \section{Numerical Results}

-Simulations have been conducted to assess the capability of LLM-SC, focusing on demonstrating feasibility rather than extensive benchmarking.
-From the discussions above, it was concluded that using existing LLMs allows verification of the feasibility of the proposed method, while the vocabulary size \( V \) remains fixed.
+Simulations have been conducted to assess the capability of LLM-SC, focusing on measuring feasibility rather than extensive benchmarking.
+From the discussions above, it {is} concluded that using existing LLMs allows for the verification of the feasibility of the proposed method, while the vocabulary size \(V \) remains fixed.
 Adjusting the modulation order provides a means to control communication efficiency.
-In this section, we employ existing LLMs without fine-tuning or additional training to verify the feasibility of LLM-SC.
-We conduct a comprehensive comparison of existing semantic communication schemes across multiple evaluation metrics and discuss factors influencing their performance.
-Notably, this method accounts for the technical communication context, enabling restoration of original characters and facilitating comparison with traditional communication systems in terms of BER, a challenging metric to compare across all semantic communication systems.
+In this section, we present the existing LLMs that we employed without fine-tuning or additional training to verify the feasibility of LLM-SC.
+We present a comprehensive comparison of existing semantic communication schemes among multiple evaluation metrics and discuss factors influencing their performance.
+Notably, this method accounts for the technical communication context, enabling restoration of original characters and facilitating comparison with traditional communication systems in terms of BER, a challenging metric to compare all semantic communication systems.

-The dataset consisted of English text extracted from the Europarl proceedings \cite{koehn2005europarl}, widely utilized in semantic communication tasks.
-Due to computational constraints, we conducted preprocessing to eliminate extraneous characters and filter out sentences that were excessively short or long.
-The LLM utilized in our simulations was Vicuna (v1.5) \cite{zheng2023judging}, fine-tuned from LLaMA.
-In fact, we can use any existing LLM to conduct experiments.
-Table \ref{tab:experiment_set} outlines the key simulation settings.
+The dataset consists of English text extracted from the Europarl proceedings \citep{koehn2005europarl}, widely utilized in semantic communication tasks.
+Due to computational constraints, we conducted preprocessing to eliminate extraneous characters and filter out sentences that were excessively short or long. {The LLM utilized in our simulations was Vicuna (v1.5), fine-tuned from LLaMA.
+Vicuna-7B v1.5 is chosen for its balance of efficiency and performance.
+Fine-tuned from LLaMA on conversational data, it achieves 90\% of ChatGPT's quality on MT-Bench \citep{zheng2023judging}.
+Its 4,096-token context window supports long-sequence decoding, and the 32,000-token vocabulary covers diverse linguistic constructs in the Europarl corpus.
+In fact, we can use any existing LLM to conduct experiments.}

+{AWGN and Rayleigh fading channels were selected for their fundamental representation of real-world scenarios.
+The AWGN channel models ubiquitous thermal noise, while Rayleigh fading captures multipath effects in non-line-of-sight environments (e.g., urban areas).
+These models are standardized benchmarks in 3GPP specifications \citep{maxwell20185g}.} Table \ref{tab:experiment_set} outlines the key simulation settings.